 - The parish was in the Gesley sub-district of the Burton on Trent Registration District.

 - The 1841 census returns appear to be missing.

 - The table below gives census piece numbers, where known:

 |1861||R.G.
 9 / 1963|

 |1891||R.G.
 12 / 2199|

-- The Anglican parish church is dedicated to Saint John the Baptist.
+- The Anglican parish church was dedicated to Saint John the Baptist.

-- The church was built in the 13th century.
+- The church was built in the early Norman period and was rebuilt in the 13th century.

 - Civil Registration began in July, 1837.